 “Here, Rider’s reservation of rights is even stronger than Drew University’s.
 Rider’s say expressly there is no contract,” Stio told Mercer County Superior Court Judge Douglas H. Hurd.

 According to the suit, Quiroz and her father paid the university over $14,000 in spring 2020 and they are seeking a prorated refund for all students who paid to attend the university in spring 2020.

 Philip L. Fraietta of Bursor & Fisher PA, an attorney for Quiroz, argued that the university acted in bad faith, not by closing the university due to the pandemic but for keeping the tuition money.

 According to Law360 Fraietta said in court, “If you bought tickets to go to Disney World and then Disney World closed down, then they can’t say, ‘We can keep the money’ and offer Disney World on YouTube.”

-While the university did offer tuition refunds in spring 2020, Rider did give prorated refunds for room and board.
+While the university did not offer tuition refunds in spring 2020, Rider did give prorated refunds for room and board.

 Associate Vice President of University Marketing and Communications Kristine Brown said, “Rider University asked the New Jersey Superior Court to dismiss the complaint because, rather than simply ending the term in response to the State’s Order in March 2020 to cease all in-person instruction, Rider quickly pivoted at great expense to remote teaching.
 Rider provided the education and course credits under extremely difficult circumstances.
 Rider believes it responded appropriately and fairly to the challenges imposed by the pandemic and it will defend itself against claims that are without merit.”